sezzle/sezzle-merchant-docs/Merchant-Guide-v2/integration-guide.md

 You are viewing the latest version of the Sezzle API.
 Check previous documentation for <a class="external-link" href="/v1">Version 1</a>.
 </aside>

-The Sezzle API v2 is intended for merchants interested in accepting Sezzle as a payment option while using the latest features offered by v2.
+The Sezzle API v2 is intended for merchants interested in accepting Sezzle as a payment option, using the latest features offered by the Sezzle API v2.

 In addition to a direct API integration, Sezzle also offers integrations with some of the most popular eCommerce platforms.<br/>